fushinori/dev-links/README.md

 # Dev Links

-Link sharing app for developers.
+Link sharing app for developers - create, customize, and share your professional links all in one place.

 ## Built with